 Skelton and Brotton Council appointed a Food Control Committee and the Surveyor, Mr A R Cranmer was appointed Fuel overseer with an advisory committee to assist.

-14th September - MINER BADLY INJURED AND DIES IN HOSPITAL.
+STONE FALL - MINER BADLY INJURED - DIES IN HOSPITAL.

 A North Skelton miner, Ernest Barber, aged 42, a married man of Davison St, Lingdale was admitted to the Guisborough Chaloner Hospital suffering from severe bodily injuries.